netik/arduinogameshow/README.md

 written to the Arduino's EEPROM.

 - Move through the options with UP or DOWN.
-- Use Select to start editing
+- Use SELECT to start editing
-- Use Up or Down when editing to change values.
+- Use UP or DOWN when editing to change values.
-- Use Left to exit
+- Use LEFT to exit
 - Exit setup completely to save your changes.
 Changes do not save until you have fully exited setup.
 - Setup will timeout after ten seconds if you do nothing.